Simspace/island/README.md

 Island
 ===

 Island extends [vinyl](https://hackage.haskell.org/package/vinyl) to support tree shapes in addition to vinyl's flat records and co-records.
-Don't worry, you can use island with your existing Plain Old Algebraic Datatype (POAD), you don't need to rewrite your codebase to use our fancy types everywhere.
+Don't worry, you can use island with your existing Plain Old Algebraic Datatypes (POADs), you don't need to rewrite your codebase to use our fancy types everywhere.

 Vinyl Recap
 ---